Ingrid Tarrant

 Ingrid Dupre Tarrant (born 15 October 1954) is a British television personality and former wife of Chris Tarrant.
 She has appeared on such programmes as TV Mail, Wish You Were Here? and This Morning.
 She has also appeared on a special version of What Not to Wear where she received a makeover from fashion advisors Trinny and Susannah.

 She had two children with her first husband, Tony Walsh, and two with her second husband Chris Tarrant, including Toby.
-After her marriage collapsed in 2006, she received considerable media attention, and she has since gone on to appear in a number of reality television programmes which include The Race, The Verdict, Deadline and Celebrity Coach Trip partnered with friend Carol Harrison.
+Her marriage with Chris crumbled in 2006 after the exposure of his adultery, she received considerable media attention, and she has since gone on to appear in a number of reality television programmes which include The Race, The Verdict, Deadline and Celebrity Coach Trip partnered with friend Carol Harrison.